vsiryi/EugeneYemchinski/Readme.md

 Note that we are not interested in how your application is served to the browser.
 For instance, if you choose to use a technology for loading JavaScript files as separate modules (i.e. RequireJS), don't worry about integrating the JS optimizer or other technologies.
-Stay focused on delivering a good user experience, modeling the data correctly, and showing your skills at browser-based applications.
-Just assume deployment is someone else's job.
+Stay focused on delivering a good user experience, modeling the data correctly, and showing your skills at browser-based applications.  _Just assume deployment is someone else's job_.

 Good Luck!